List of Undertale and Deltarune characters: Chara

 Chara (/'kA:r@, 'kaer-, 'tSA:r-, 'tSaer-/; KAR-ə-,_-KARR---,_-CHAR---,_-CHARR--) is a child from the human world and the first human to fall into the underground, whom Toriel and Asgore took in and adopted prior to the game's events.
-Although the player can name them, Chara is referred to as their "true name" on the naming screen.
+Although the player names them (with the chosen name used for the player's save file), Chara is referred to as their "true name" on the naming screen.
 It is stated that they climbed Mount Ebott for an "unhappy" reason and that they hated humanity.
 Chara told their foster brother, Asriel, of a plan to collect six human souls by killing themself, letting him absorb their soul and leave the Underground as one being.
 The control was split between the two, with Chara making the decision to bring their empty human body with them.
 Upon reaching Chara's village, the humans thought Asriel killed them and attacked.
 Asriel resisted Chara's intent to use their "full power" against the humans, leading to their deaths and Chara's burial in the Ruins.
 In the game's "Genocide" route, Chara is resurrected as a soulless and malicious entity who now seeks to erase the world, referring to themself as "the demon that comes when people call its name".

 Flowey

 Flowey is a flower who initially pretends to be kind-hearted, but is truthfully a sadistic sociopath who adheres to a "kill or be killed" philosophy.
-He once had the ability to operate outside the laws of the universe via saving and loading save files, like the player character.
-A powerful, eldritch version of him known as "Photoshop Flowey" or "Omega Flowey" serves as the final boss of the game's "Neutral" route.
+Prior to the player character's arrival, he had the ability to operate outside the laws of the universe via saving and loading save files.
+He regains this ability at the end of the game's "Neutral" route, when he kills Asgore and absorbs the human souls the king had been collecting to transform into a powerful, eldritch version of himself known as "Photoshop Flowey" or "Omega Flowey."
 If he is spared after his fight as Photoshop Flowey, he says he cannot understand the player character's kindness towards him despite his threat to murder their loved ones, and gives tips to the player on how to get a better outcome.
 He is later revealed to be the reincarnation of Asriel Dreemurr, the deceased prince of the Underground.
 Flowey, like Undyne, possesses Determination, as Alphys injected it into one of Asgore's first golden flowers during her experiments.